Arroz a la jardinera- Gardener’s Rice!

 In the bottom of your rice cooker, pour the vegetable oil and move it around so that it coats the bottom of the inner pot.

-Serve and enjoy- especially with a dollop of Salsa Lizano!
+Serve and enjoy- don’t forget the Salsa Lizano!

 Variations